karakum-team/karakum/docs/blogposts/Promotion.md

 ## Comparison with existing solutions

-You may know that there already is a tool to solve similar problems: [Ducat](https://github.com/Kotlin/dukat).
+You may know that there already is a tool to solve similar problems: [Dukat](https://github.com/Kotlin/dukat).
 So why do we need to invent a bicycle?
-There are some differences between Karakum and Ducat, I will try to list them.
+There are some differences between Karakum and Dukat, I will try to list them.

 ### Flexibility